 As you can see from the above examples and use cases, AI is changing the banking sector with its ability to process and interpret large volumes of data.
 This gives banks the ability to make their customers happier, reduce operational costs and mitigate risks.

-Beyond the hype, AI is showing clear development with ample use cases and substantial return.
+Beyond the hype, AI in banking is showing clear development with ample use cases and substantial return.
 And as banks continue to fight for customer loyalty, having the right technical solutions on the backend will be key to sustaining a competitive advantage.
 With AI use cases starting to appear from leading banks, others soon will follow suit.
 Over the next few years, we can expect to see further widespread adoption of AI in banking, and from not just the bigger players.

 For more information about how Defined.ai can help you take full advantage of your existing AI platforms or create new ones, read more about our products.